BHANU-CHINNAPAREDDY/country-search-page/README.md

   Fetch API – Retrieve and display country data dynamically

 🔧 Getting Started
-1. Clone the repository
+1. Clone the repository:
   git clone https://github.com/BHANU-CHINNAPAREDDY/country-search-page.git

-2. Navigate to the project folder cd country-search-page
+2. Navigate to the project folder: cd country-search-page

-3. Open the project
+3. Open the project:
   Simply open index.html in your browser

-4. Start typing in the search box
+4. Start typing in the search box:
   Country list updates in real time based on your input.